NeuroTechX/ntx_slack_archive/eegdata.md

  >alexandre.barachant, make sense, but I'd think that ratios would be more obvious with scalars than when going color -&gt; value.
 Still, it's neat that it works at all!

+10/12/2017 7:11 PM

+ **alexandre.barachant** :

+ >Yes.
+You are right.
+It Makes more sense to use a scalar